Community season 6

 The sixth and final season of the television comedy series Community premiered on Yahoo!
 Screen on March 17, 2015, with a two-episode premiere, and concluded on June 2, 2015.
 The season consists of 13 episodes released weekly via Yahoo!
 Screen on Tuesdays.
 Yahoo! announced in June 2014 that it had picked up the series for a sixth season after NBC had canceled the series in May 2014.
+The season features the exit of Yvette Nicole Brown in a starring role.
+It also features Paget Brewster and Keith David, who previously made guest appearances in seasons 5 and 3 respectively, returning to the show in new recurring roles, Brewster playing Frankie Dart and David playing Elroy Patashnik.